-About 9% of the electricity used by the Saskatchewan commercial sector is for refrigeration.
+About 9% of the power used by the Saskatchewan commercial sector is for refrigeration.

-Things you can do to reduce your electricity use:
+Things you can do to reduce your power use:

 - Completely load cooking equipment but be careful not to overload the equipment.